taverna/taverna-svn/trunk/RestfulSBS/readme.txt

 it can point to any local folder (it will be created if non-existent)

 - SBSclient.properties:
-contains refs to a test RDF file and test SPARQL queries.
+contains refs to files containing our example RDF and test SPARQL queries.

+** building **
 The easiest way to build this distribution is through maven -- we use eclipse with the maven plugin here but this is not a requirement.

 In case you are not familiar:
  You can download maven 2 for Windows from their site, then move to the root folder of RESTful-SBS and do a mvn install

-Testing:
+ that should take care of everything.

+ ** running the server **
+ you just execute SOGSAServer as a regular Java app.
+It will listen on  localhost

+ ** running the client **
+ once the server is up, just run SOGSAClient as a regular Java app

+ The client

-  You can use the supplied SOGSAClient to do all the magic for you or you can use something like cURL to post, get, put, delete bindings.
+ alternatively, you can use cURL to test the server: to post, get, put, delete bindings.

 For example, to post a new binding use something like: